lanwen/lanwen.github.io/content/posts/2021-03-01_jenkins-custom-pipeline-dsl.md

 ```

 if the condition evaluates to false - it wouldn't even start an agent to skip the set of stages - so that would be quite fast!

+>NOTE: I noticed that in the nested stages `tool {}` section doesn't work!
+Thus you have to script it or use docker.

 ### More on conditions